LASIK in Korea Review: My 1-Week SMILE LASIK Journey in Seoul

 Side note: my girlfriend went through the same exam and got told she wasn't eligible for SMILE LASIK — corneal thickness too borderline for her prescription.
 She was disappointed, but honestly it actually made me trust the clinic more.

-4. The surgery itself
+4. The SMILE LASIK procedure itself

 From prep to finish: about 10 minutes.
 I'm not exaggerating.
 It went by so fast that I didn't really have time to get scared.